 Recently completed

-Built additional directories to let customers access more of our data or signpost to external services, including recent licence applications, warm spaces, and film locations.
+Built additional directories to let customers access more of our data or signpost to external services, including recent licence applications, election notices, and Traffic Regulation Orders (TROs)

-Created templates and tools to help with customer engagement on subsites, such as Jobs and Careers and Care and Support for Adults
+Created templates and tools to help with customer engagement on subsites, such as household support and Disabled Facilities Grants (DFGs)

 inset-text